clawncore/bithday_gift/MODULE_NOT_FOUND_FIX.md

 ### 4. Validate Build Output
 Always check the build output directory to ensure all necessary files are present.

+### 5. Use Relative Paths for Imports
+In server-side code that will run in environments like Vercel, prefer relative paths over alias imports for better compatibility.

 ## Alternative Approaches